melissamonroe/who-plays-chess/README.md

 - Did the release of the film really influence the increase in demand for the online game?

 - Which countries have been most influenced?

+- Did quarantine influence the increase in demand for the game?